-But what’s it made of, how should you give it to your baby - and does it really work?
+It was invented in the 19th century and has been soothing little ones ever since.
+But what's it made of, how much should you give them - and does it really work?

 What is gripe water?